rdagumampan/yuniql/docs/03-how-to-baseline-your-database.md

 10/21/2019  22:41                   initialize-tables.sql
 ```

-#### `yuniql baseline`
+#### `yuniqlx baseline`

-`yuniql baseline` is an experimental feature where we automate the script-generation of primary database objects and place results in `v0.00` of your migration project.
+`yuniqlx baseline` is an experimental feature where we automate the script-generation of primary database objects and place results in `v0.00` of your migration project.
 A command flow would look like this:

 1. Download `yuniqlx` here.
 {INSERT_YUNIQLX_DOWNLOAD_LINK}